The glossary contains terms and concepts used in Cleeng. It's a good place to start as well as to refer to throughout your journey with Cleeng.

 The termination of a subscription either within a predefined period or within a period you have defined with filters.
 See more: Subscription Churn.

 Also referred to as: Subscription Plan* ( * deprecated term)

 A type of offer with recurring billing.
 Once a customer subscribes, he/she is billed automatically for the set period (monthly, bi-monthly, etc.).

 A subscription offer defines when and how much to charge the customer.

 Each subscription offer created by a broadcaster has its own offerId.

 For information on creating this type of offers, see Setting up a Subscription Offer.

 - Active (you have access, billing is scheduled/will take place)

 - Stopped (you still have access, but billing will not take place)

-- Expired (you don't have access anymore, billing will not take place)
+- Expired or terminated (you don't have access anymore, billing will not take place)